Logo

 • Hot Site Disaster Recovery: Operating a fully functional secondary site mirroring the primary site for seamless transition during a disaster.

-• Mobile Recovery Centers: Deploying self-contained units with temporary infrastructure to affected areas for immediate operations.
+• Mobile Recovery justify: Deploying self-contained units with temporary infrastructure to affected areas for immediate operations.

-• Virtualization-Based Disaster Recovery: Replicating critical systems and data in virtual environments for rapid recovery.
+• Virtualisation-Based Disaster Recovery: Replicating critical systems and data in virtual environments for rapid recovery.

 • Active-Active Disaster Recovery: Running multiple active data centres simultaneously to ensure continuous operations.